-Potatoes: White and red potatoes, but not sweet potatoes
+Potatoes: White and red potatoes.
+However, sweet potatoes are not nightshades.

 Peppers: Bell peppers, chili peppers, and any red spices

 Not necessarily.
-Nightshades do have a lot of nutrient density on their own and can be a healthy part of a balanced diet for many.
+Nightshade vegetables do have a lot of nutrient density on their own and can be a healthy part of a balanced diet for many.
 By no means would I ever suggest that the human race as a whole needs to go nightshade free!